jiayizx/jiayizx.github.io/_pages/about.md

 # 🔥 News
 - *2024.04*: &nbsp;🎉🎉 I will be an incoming PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/)!
+- *2024.03*: Our paper "[Analyzing the Role of Semantic Representations in the Era of Large Language Models](https://aclanthology.org/2024.naacl-long.209/)" was accepted at NAACL 2024!
 - *2023.12*: &nbsp;📣📣 I am looking for a PhD position in 24 Fall!

 # 📝 Publications